realness-online/web/README.md

 Realness web is the source code for [realness.online](https://realness.online).
 This code is a tool for you to build and maintain your own social networks.

-Moderating an instance of Realness is managed via the [firebase console](https://firebase.google.com)
+You can moderate an instance of Realness via the [firebase console](https://firebase.google.com)

-You can learn more about the [philosopy](docs/architecture.md), [architecture](docs/philosophy.md), [technical highlights](docs/highlights.md), or dive right in and get started
+You can learn more about the [philosopy](docs/philosophy.md), [architecture](docs/architecture.md), [technical highlights](docs/highlights.md), or dive right in and get started

 ## Install

 ### Clone and install

-from your favorite terminal
+From your favorite terminal

 ```
 git clone git@github.com:realness-online/web.git